ivanthanon/HomeCareApi/README.md

 - **Testcontainers** spins up a real MSSQL 2019 container for integration and E2E tests.
 - `DateClockStub` allows controlling time in tests that depend on the current date.
-- Mocks via `vi.fn()` to isolate the application layer from the real repository.
+- Mocks via `MockProxy<EmployeeRepository>` to isolate the application layer from the real repository.
+- Fake via `EmployeeInMemoryRepository` to isolate the application layer from the real repository.

 ## API